GoogleCloudPlatform/python-docs-samples/run/django/README.md

-# Getting started with Django on Google Cloud Platform on Cloud Run (fully managed)
+# Getting started with Django on Cloud Run

 [![Open in Cloud Shell][shell_img]][shell_link]